Kautuka: Hindu Shaivism

+Jainism

 In Jainism, protective threads with amulets are called raksapotli.
 Typically red and worn of the wrist, they may sometimes come with a rolled up red fabric that has been blessed by a Jain mendicant using mantras, according to the Indologist M. Whitney Kelting.
 If worn on the neck, states Kelting, the Jain tradition names the protective amulet after the Jain deity whose blessing is believed to be tied into the knot.
 The ritual significance of a protective thread between the sisters and brothers as well as during Jain weddings is similar to those in Hinduism.